 This update will put significant pressure on developers to optimise their apps to improve the speed and interactivity in order to distinguish themselves against their competitors and keep their audience engaged.

 iOS software is known for its cross-generational usability that can effortlessly be applied to any business model. iOS 10 is no different.
-In the most recent update Apple has partnered with Deloitte to help enterprises engage with iOS in order to help businesses drive their mobile strategies.
+In the most recent update, Apple has partnered with Deloitte to help enterprises engage with iOS in order to help businesses drive their mobile strategies.

-Additionally, IOS 10 offers an improved usability.
-This makes it easier for businesses to connect their devices to maximise productivity and efficiency.
+Additionally, IOS 10 offers improved usability.
+This makes it easier for businesses to connect their devices to maximize productivity and efficiency.
 Business apps such as Evernote can now be quickly accessed as a widget in Today, offering users the ability to operate features of the app without having to leave today.
 Additionally, the iOS app Workflow has been updated to allow users to automate functions across other apps and can easily be launched from inside other apps.

 Some of the best business based apps for iOS10 include:

 Overall, iOS is an incredible software that has the ability to support, nurture and boost the productivity of a business.
-It is a software that utilises apps to offer a complex and in depth support system to your business, yet is easy to understand at an entry level.
+It is a software that utilises apps to offer a complex and in-depth support system to your business, yet is easy to understand at an entry level.

 What really separates iOS 10 from previous updates is the latest updates to Siri.

 Siri is the inbuilt AI system that Apple employs across the iOS software.
-In iOS 10 Apple has broken ground by opening up Siri to third party developers.
+In iOS 10 Apple has broken ground by opening up Siri to third-party developers.
 This is a huge step that not even Google has taken.